Justin Cochrane: Coaching career

-Cochrane was a youth team coach at Tottenham Hotspur football club and, on 29 August 2019, was announced as the new head coach of England U16 having stepped up from the U15 age group.
+Cochrane was a youth team coach at Tottenham Hotspur, and on 29 August 2019 he was announced as the new head coach of England U16 having stepped up from the U15 age group.
 On 24 September 2020, Cochrane was appointed England U17 head coach as well as lead for the Youth Development Phase.
 Concurrent with his FA role, Cochrane was a temporary assistant coach at AFC Wimbledon in early 2020.

 On 8 June 2021, Cochrane was appointed as head of player development and coaching at Manchester United's Academy.
 In June 2022, he moved on to the role of Head of Coaching at Brentford.

 On 26 February 2025, it was announced that Cochrane had joined Thomas Tuchel's coaching staff with England alongside his role with Brentford.

 On 12 June 2025, it was announced that Cochrane had joined Tottenham Hotspur as first team assistant coach, following the appointment of head coach Thomas Frank.
+On 16 February 2026, it was reported that Cochrane had left his position upon the appointment of Igor Tudor as interim boss.